 Confidential information is information that you create, develop, receive, use, learn or have access to by virtue of your employment at Morgan Stanley, that is not generally known to the public and that is sufficiently sensitive that loss or unauthorized disclosure or access could result in legal, regulatory or reputational harm to Morgan Stanley or our clients.

 Examples of confidential information include the identity of our clients, Firm and client trading activities and securities holdings, acquisition, divestiture and tender offer plans, supervisory activities of the Firm's regulators and Personally Identifiable Information relating to clients and employees.

 You must protect all confidential information, regardless of its form or format.
 In particular, you must only access confidential information that you need and are authorized to see; transmit confidential information only to Firm employees and agents with a legitimate business reason to know it and take reasonable measures to prevent unauthorized persons from obtaining confidential information you possess.
+These requirements extend to third party suppliers with which you contract where, as part of a service delivered to Morgan Stanley, confidential information is transmitted, stored, hosted, processed or otherwise accessed outside the Firm’s environment.
 Never forward confidential information to your personal email account or otherwise use personal email to conduct Firm business.

-Your obligation to protect our confidential information continues even after your employment at Morgan Stanley ends.
+Your obligation to protect confidential information continues even after your employment at Morgan Stanley ends.